TIGRLab/SCanD_project/README.md

 ## Syncing the data to the share directory

-This step calls some "group" level bids apps to build summary sheets and html index pages.
-It also moves a meta data, qc pages and a smaller subset of summary results into the data/share folder.
+This step calls group-level BIDS apps to build summary sheets and HTML index pages.
+It also copies metadata, QC pages, and a smaller subset of summary results into `data/share`.

-The Slurm extract job takes up to 8 hours on slurm (depending on how much data you are syncing).
-Run `06_extract_to_share_terminal.sh` after that job completes.
+Submit the Slurm extract job and run the login-node terminal script **together** (as in `stage_6.sh` and the commands below).
+The Slurm job may take up to ~8 hours on Slurm depending on dataset size; the terminal script runs immediately on the login node for MAGeTbrain QC, qsiprep metrics, and related steps.

 ```sh
 ## go to the repo and pull new changes